colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 since nodes are guaranteed to eventually resume sending messages [5].
 Aphyr's statement is beginning to make sense:

-   "In a very real sense, network partitions that are followed by network recovery are just really big windows of asynchrony."
+> "Network partitions that are followed by network recovery are just really big windows of asynchrony."

 This statement is true; from the perspective of a node in the system, a network partition followed by a network recovery is indistinguishable from a random spike in message delays, or peer nodes that